 After the success of Gecko, IBM presumably grabbed this design and re-branded it as ‘750CL’ for other manufacturers to use.
-Then, when Nintendo requested a new CPU to use with their new console (still known as ‘Revolution’, hence the RVL prefix on their stock motherboards), IBM and Nintendo agreed on a 750CL clocked twice the speed as Gecko.
+Then, when Nintendo requested a new CPU to use with their new console, still known as ‘Revolution’ (hence the RVL prefix on their stock motherboards, IBM and Nintendo agreed to use a 750CL clocked twice the speed as Gecko.
 This CPU is known as Broadway and runs at 729 MHz.

-After having reviewed Gecko, I’m afraid there’s not many changes in the new CPU.
-However this can be seen as a good thing: GameCube developers were able to start developing their new Wii games right away thanks to all the experience they gained with Gecko, moreover, the fact that Broadway runs twice the speed will allow them to push for more features and quality.
+After having reviewed Gecko, I’m afraid there aren’t many changes found in the new CPU.
+However, this may be an advantage: GameCube developers were able to start developing their new Wii games right away thanks to all the experience they gained with Gecko.
+Moreover, the fact that Broadway runs twice the speed will allow them to push for more features and quality.

 This one is an interesting bit, the old Gamecube memory layout has been re-arranged and enhanced with the following changes:

-(For now) You can think of this console as a superset of the GameCube and as such, compatibility with the previous generations of games is naturally inherited.
+(For now) You can think of this console as a superset of the GameCube and as such, compatibility with the previous generation of games is naturally inherited.
 That being said, in order to make the Wii fully backwards compatible, the old set of external ports were brought to the Wii, these include the GameCube controller and memory card ports.
-There is one exception however: The new memory map is incompatible with the old one, thus an emulated layer of compatibility was implemented in software (more details later on).
+There’s a new constraint however: The new memory map is incompatible with the old one, thus an emulated layer of compatibility was implemented in software (more details later on).

-In later years, the new revisions of the Wii saw these ports removed, unfortunately.
+In later years, new revisions of the Wii saw these ports removed, unfortunately.

-The new graphics package is called Hollywood, it still performs the same tasks that Flipper had to do back in the day but enjoying twice the clock speed (243 MHz).
+The new graphics package is called Hollywood, it still performs the same tasks that Flipper did back in the day but enjoying twice the clock speed (243 MHz).

-This speed increase means that more geometry can be processed during the same unit of time, so Wii games will be able to show more polygons and better-quality textures compared to GC games.
+This speed increase means that more geometry can be processed during the same unit of time, so Wii games will be able to feature more polygons and better-quality textures compared to GC games.

 The 3D engine is still Flipper’s but now called GX.
 So instead of repeating the pipeline overview, I will mention some interesting design changes that games had to undergo:

-Gamecube games lacked of a proper support for widescreen displays (composing 16:9 frames, in contrast with the traditional 4:3).
-Some games provided options to activate it, although this wasn’t found in the majority of games.
+Gamecube games lacked of a proper support for widescreen displays (that is, composing 16:9 frames, in contrast with the traditional 4:3).
+Certain games provided options to activate it, although this was still considered an exclusive feature.

-Truth to be told, the video encoder still outputted a fixed 640x480 pixel frame, so this ‘widescreen’ feature only worked by drawing a wider internal frame and letting the video encoder squash it in order to fit in a 640x480 map, then your 16:9 TV would stretch the image so the final result could look more or less in the correct ratio.
+Truth to be told, the video encoder outputs a fixed 640x480 pixel frame, so this ‘widescreen’ feature works by drawing a wider internal frame and letting the video encoder squash it in order to fit in a 640x480 map.
+Afterwards, your 16:9 TV would stretch the image so the final result could look more or less in the correct ratio.
 This technique is not new, it has been used in film projection and it’s referred as Anamorphic widescreen.

-Back to the point, the Wii now enabled this feature globally: It can be set in its system settings which will require every game to support it.
+Back to the point, the Wii enabled this feature globally: It can be set in its system settings and requires every game to support it.

-Changes in the input system meant more available features for Wii games, since the WiiMote allowed users to point at the screen, some games like Super Mario Galaxy or The Legend of Zelda: Twilight Princess used this feature to enable the player to interact with the scenery.
+Changes in the input system meant new interactions available on Wii games.
+Since the WiiMote enabled users to point at the screen, some games like Super Mario Galaxy or The Legend of Zelda: Twilight Princess used this feature to allow the player to interact with the scenery.

 At first glance, this would seem like a feature easy to implement, right?
 Well, it’s actually more complicated.
-You see, the CPU doesn’t know what elements the user is pointing at until the GPU renders the screen (remember that the CPU feeds the geometry but can’t predict what the user will see, that’s the job of the GPU).
+You see, the CPU doesn’t know what elements the user is pointing at until the GPU renders the screen (remember that the CPU feeds the geometry but can’t predict what the user will see).

-The speed up of Hollywood combined with revamped character designs brought some improvements to character modelling for this console.
+The speed up of Hollywood combined with revamped character designs brought some improvements to character modelling.
 It may not be significant compared to other generations but it’s still noticeable and appreciated.

 This console includes a single proprietary connector that can provide multiple video signals at once (called A/V Multi Out), these include:

-The Wii included the same Macronix DSP found in the Gamecube, take a look at that link to get the detailed analysis.
+The Wii includes the same Macronix DSP found in the Gamecube, take a look at that link to get the detailed analysis.